mdn/serviceworker-cookbook/push-subscription-management/README.md

 -----------
 After successful unsubscription (index.js::pushSubscription.unsubscribe) client sends a post request to application server to unregister the subscription.
 Server is no longer sending notification.

-Subscription expired
+Subscription Expired
 --------------------
 Service worker is watching for the *pushsubscriptionchange* event and resubscribes to the push service.

-Not in recipe
+Not in Recipe
 -------------
 Subscription might be cancelled by the user outside of this page (from browser settings or notification UI).
 In this recipe server will stop to send the notifications, but the front-end doesn't know about it.
 One could periodically check if registration is still active.